confluentinc/confluent-kafka-go/README.md

 `-tags musl` to `go get`, `go build`, etc.

-`CGO_ENABLED` must NOT be set to `0` since the Go client is based on the C library `librdkafka`.
+`CGO_ENABLED` must NOT be set to `0` since the Go client is based on the C library librdkafka.

-If GSSAPI/Kerberos authentication support is required you will need to install `librdkafka` separately, see the **Installing librdkafka** chapter below, and then build your Go application with `-tags dynamic`.
+If GSSAPI/Kerberos authentication support is required you will need to install librdkafka separately, see the **Installing librdkafka** chapter below, and then build your Go application with `-tags dynamic`.

-Installing `librdkafka`
+Installing librdkafka
 ---------------------

-If the bundled `librdkafka` build is not supported on your platform, or you need a `librdkafka` with GSSAPI/Kerberos support, you must install `librdkafka` manually on the build and target system using one of the following alternatives:
+If the bundled librdkafka build is not supported on your platform, or you need a librdkafka with GSSAPI/Kerberos support, you must install librdkafka manually on the build and target system using one of the following alternatives:

 - For Debian and Ubuntu based distros, install `librdkafka-dev` from the standard repositories or using [Confluent's Deb repository](http://docs.confluent.io/current/installation.html#installation-apt).
 - For Redhat based distros, install `librdkafka-devel` using [Confluent's YUM repository](http://docs.confluent.io/current/installation.html#rpm-packages-via-yum).
 - For MacOS X, install `librdkafka` from Homebrew.
-You may also need to brew install `pkg-config` if you don't already have it: `brew install librdkafka pkg-config`.
+You may also need to brew install pkg-config if you don't already have it: `brew install librdkafka pkg-config`.
 - For Alpine: `apk add librdkafka-dev pkgconf`
-- `confluent-kafka-go` is not supported on Windows.
+- confluent-kafka-go is not supported on Windows.
 - For source builds, see instructions below.

 Build from source: